tmtsoftware/esw-ts/docs/src/main/services/config-service.md

 Type Definitions of all methods can be found @extref:[here](ts-docs:interfaces/clients.configservice.html)

 ## create
-This method takes `path` at which `configData` needs to be saved in the config service along with meta information i.e whether to be saved as `annex` or `normal` file and comment.
+This method takes `path` at which `configData` needs to be saved in the Config Service along with meta information i.e whether to be saved as `annex` or `normal` file and comment.
 After saving, it returns ConfigId which can be used to access the saved file in future using query APIs.